coconutpalm/ScalaMake/scalamake/skel/README.txt

 bundled and included in the distribution, but to run them you'll need to check out the full repository and run them from Eclipse using the JUnit 4 runner.

+---

+Building:

+Going forward, ScalaMake builds using SBT and/or Typesafe Activator.
+Build using the "package" target in SBT, then run the "package.sh" script to create the release zip.
+Note that depending on the version of Scala, etc., you might have to update the scalamake script to have the correct jar file name for scalamake.

+Note that tests assume a POSIX-compatible command-line environment.
+Building on Windows outside of Cygwin is NOT supported at this time, and I haven't tested building on Cygwin either.
+Patches / pull requests are welcome.